cables-gl/cables/doc/ui_walkthrough/ui_walkthrough.md

 <br />

-To **change one of the op-parameters** first select the op by clicking on it, the you will the the op-settings in the pane on the right.
+To **change one of the op-parameters** first select the op by clicking on it, then you will see the the op-settings in the pane on the right.
 To change one of the number value inputs click and drag up or down.